obsidianmd/obsidian-help/en/How to/Format your notes.md

 Content in the first column | Content in the second column
 ```

-This will result in the same table as the one above.
+This results in the same table as the one above.

 ---